Do you guys need an appetizer to go with your summer cocktails?

 I have got you covered with these fresh “smoked salmon” rolls filled with cultured cream cheese!
 It’s fresh and creamy with a subtle smoky and sea-y flavor.
 Your guests won’t believe it’s vegan!

-Before starting, I’m aware not everyone wants to eat something that brings back memories of meat/fish, but for new vegans or people that miss the taste of fish, this recipe will be a good fit.
+Before starting, I’m aware not everyone wants to eat something that brings back memories of meat/fish, but for new vegans or people who miss the taste of fish, this recipe will be a good fit.
 It also makes a nice appetizer for that time when you have vegans and meat-eaters at the table.

 Once the cream cheese is tangy, we add salt, lemon juice, and chopped fresh basil.
 You can use dill instead if you happen to have some on hand.

 Quick note: the recipe for the filling makes more than needed.
-I found it hard to blend only one cup of cashews into a creamy texture so I went with two cups.
+I found it hard to blend only one cup of cashews into a creamy texture, so I went with two cups.
 You can use the leftover cream cheese as a spread, sauce, or just roast more orange bell peppers to make more rolls!

-Next, we make the “smoked salmon”.
+Next, we make the “smoked salmon.”
 The secret ingredient here is orange bell peppers!
 It’s crazy how similar it is to salmon once it’s roasted and marinated!

 After 6 hours, remove the orange bell pepper slices from the marinade.
-The slices will have absorbed some water so they will be a bit watery.
+The slices will have absorbed some water, so they will be a bit watery.
 You don’t want that!
-Place the slices two sheets of kitchen paper towel, top with another two sheets of paper towel and press with your hands to remove excess moisture.
+Place the slices on two sheets of kitchen paper towel, top with another two sheets of paper towel, and press with your hands to remove excess moisture.
 You can also use a rolling pin and gently roll it on the paper.
 This step is essential to get a texture more similar to salmon, plus it will make the peppers look a bit more fibrous!

 Finally, spread some cultured cream cheese on a slice of vegan “salmon” and roll it up into a roll.
 Refrigerate and serve cold with a glass of white wine or rosé!

 These fresh rolls make a great party appetizer for basically any occasion.
-It’s perfect for summer but I’m sure these would also be great as Christmas canapés.
+It’s perfect for summer, but I’m sure these would also be great as Christmas canapés.